Special Programs and Opportunities

 Summer science campsAs a part of the ExploreHope Academic Outreach, Hope College offers Summer Science Camps for students in grades K–12.

 - STUDENT ORGANIZATIONS

 Our local chapter of the Association for Supervision and Curriculum Development (ASCD) is the first student-run chapter in the country to be recognized by the ASCD.
 Our group provides panels, workshops and events to our student members.
 Contact our student organizers for information on joining.
-Our faculty advisors are Tony Donk and Susan Brondyk.
+Our faculty advisors are Susan Brondyk and Mihyun Han.

 Our student-run chapter of the Council for Exceptional Children provides fellowship to individuals with special needs.
 Although the group is supported by the Education Department, our members come from many different disciplines.
-Our faculty advisors are Nancy Cook and Jane Finn.
+Our faculty advisor is Jane Finn.